Hello!

 If you feel like I have done something wrong to you in the past because I blocked you or said something mean about you are your associates, reach out to me by any means, give me a reason why you are mad, and I’ll unblock you and/or negotiate with you what we should accomplish in future conversations and projects.

-…As a final word of disclaimer, I do enjoy Alain de Benoist’s concept of “Nouvelle Droite,” but this is an incredible misnomer about his work, and myself.
+…As a disclaimer, I do enjoy Alain de Benoist’s concept of “Nouvelle Droite,” but this is an incredible misnomer about his work, and myself.
 I do not subscribe to a “right-wing” subculture, or a “left-wing” one.
-I have associations from both sides of the spectrum, and I listen carefully to what they have to write and say, and how it can contribute to humanity as a whole.
+I have associations from both sides of the spectrum, and I listen carefully to what they have to write and say, and how it can contribute to humanity.
 Keep in mind that De Benoist was only trying to legitimize the voices of the controversial Vichy France regime in a postmodern diatribe.
 Unfortunately, there are still many issues with De Benoist’s concepts and conclusions, and like Raymond Aron’s idea of the “opium of the intellectuals," both come from a stubborn place of mind, where the purpose is to uphold the wealthy and careless French elite and downplay actual change.
 He later admitted this himself and does not want to acknowledge his work anymore as “right-wing,” but rather, as a hypothetical and cultural “right” that he has no responsibility over.

 It’s also very similar to François Laruelle’s reactionary and inverted idea of “non-philosophy,” where there is a philosophy against the school of philosophy.
 Both De Benoist and Aron come from that Laruelleian French tradition of being contrarian for the sake of it.
 Therefore, I am not right-wing by any means and reject all subcultures that claim to be “right,” even as a so-called cultural mode of expression.
 With all that postmodern and philosophical jargon, one cannot make swift conclusions by using such fancy rhetoric, as it all becomes a fuzzy excuse to justify irrational and personal choices without clarity of the self.